GreyDGL/PentestGPT/README.md

    ## Test connection for OpenAI api (GPT-3.5 16k tokens)
    3. You're connected with OpenAI API.
 You have GPT-3.5 access.
 To start PentestGPT, please use <pentestgpt --reasoning_model=gpt-3.5-turbo-16k --useAPI>
    ```
+   - notice: if you have not linked a payment method to your OpenAI account, you will see error messages.
 4. The ChatGPT cookie solution is deprecated and not recommended.
-You may still use it by running `pentestgpt --reasoning_model=gpt-4 --useAPI=False`
+You may still use it by running `pentestgpt --reasoning_model=gpt-4 --useAPI=False`.

 <!-- USAGE EXAMPLES -->